isomerpages/sndgo-corp/_initiatives/urban-living/smart-towns.md

 #### Pneumatic Waste Conveyance System

-This automated waste collection system uses a vacuum-type underground pipe network to collect and transport household waste to a sealed container through underground pipes.
+This <a href="https://www.hdb.gov.sg/about-us/our-role/smart-and-sustainable-living/hdb-greenprint/waste-management" target="_blank">automated waste collection system</a> uses a vacuum-type underground pipe network to collect and transport household waste to a sealed container through underground pipes.
 Trucks periodically collect the waste for disposal.
 The benefits of this system include:

 * Reduced need for manual labour
 * A cleaner, more hygienic environment with less foul odour emitted from refuse chutes